• Skip to content

 Performance appraisals are a necessary function of the management process.
 Strategies and techniques for delivering performance appraisals might change, but at the end of the day, employees need to know how well they are performing at work.

-It is management’s responsibility to ensure employees understand what is expected of them and the consequences for not meeting those expectations.
-As well, employees need to understand their reward for doing a good job!
+Management is responsible for ensuring employees understand what is expected of them and the consequences of not meeting those expectations.
+Employees also need to understand their reward for doing a good job!

 I got this question from a TSB reader, so I thought it might be a good opportunity to explain performance management and fairness in performance appraisals.
 The question was: